 This mass of conifers located between 1,500 m. and 2,100 m. altitude, large birds of prey such as the goshawk and Black Vulture build their nests.
 It is possible to observe the flight of the European honey-buzzard, and, other smaller birds such as woodpeckers, coal tits, the Jay, the Nuthatch, the treecreeper, the crested Capuchin or crossbill, they are in these trees shelter and food.
 Also here they inhabit important birds of prey at night as the long-eared OWL or OWL.

 Birds of prey such as the common buzzard or Hawk live in oak; night as the tawny owl or scops owl, and as the common saithe smaller birds, the Red-backed Shrike, the pied Flycatcher, the crested, the myth, the Firecrest, the cuckoo or the Golden oriole.
-With luck, in winter it is possible to see the flight of the Woodcock or Woodcock.

 Other birds present in the mountain ramp are the hoopoe, the críalo, the Azure-Winged Magpie, the Red-legged Partridge, the Mexican notary, the stonechat, the common Shrike and the Wheatear, among others.